 Between podcasts, audiobooks, blog posts, and travel guides, you have tons of options for leading your own tour around a destination.
 Sure, there are certain places that can’t be accessed without a paid guide.
 But unless it’s on your must-see list, try a self-guided walk instead.

 Rick Steves’ travel guides are famous for their walking tours and often come with a downloadable audio guide.
-Travel bloggers like A Lady in London and Wanderlustingk have phenomenal (and free!) self-guided walking tours complete with photos, directions, and insider info.
+Travel bloggers like Wanderlustingk have phenomenal (and free!) self-guided walking tours complete with photos, directions, and insider info.

 Learn a bit of the local language